-- "crime scene" means a primary or secondary crime scene. - "crime scene warrant" see section 87.89 - "crime scene powers" means powers a police officer may exercise under a crime scene warrant or in a public place.90 - "dangerous drug" see the Drugs Misuse Act 1986, section 4. - "dangerous goods" see the Road Use Management Act, schedule 4. - "declared law enforcement agency" means an entity declared under a regulation to be a law enforcement agency for this Act. - "detention centre" see the Juvenile Justice Act 1992, section 5. - "detention order" see the Juvenile Justice Act 1992, section 5. - "detention period" has the meaning given under section 234(4) and includes any period for which detention is extended under section 237.91 - "disease test order" see section 322. - "DNA database" means an approved database in which the results of a DNA analysis under a law of the Commonwealth or a State is stored for use only for investigations being conducted by law enforcement agencies. - "DNA sample" see section 296. - "DNA sample notice" see section 308. - "DNA sampler", for chapter 8, part 4, see section 297. - "domestic violence" see the Domestic Violence (Family Protection) Act 1989, section 11(1). - "driver" includes rider.
+- "crime scene powers" means powers a police officer may exercise under a crime scene warrant or in a public place.89 - "crime scene warrant" see section 87.90 - "dangerous drug" see the Drugs Misuse Act 1986, section 4. - "dangerous goods" see the Road Use Management Act, schedule 4. - "declared law enforcement agency" means an entity declared under a regulation to be a law enforcement agency for this Act. - "detention centre" see the Juvenile Justice Act 1992, section 5. - "detention order" see the Juvenile Justice Act 1992, section 5. - "detention period" has the meaning given under section 234(4) and includes any period for which detention is extended under section 237.91 - "disease test order" see section 322. - "DNA database" means an approved database in which the results of a DNA analysis under a law of the Commonwealth or a State is stored for use only for investigations being conducted by law enforcement agencies. - "DNA sample" see section 296. - "DNA sample notice" see section 308. - "DNA sampler", for chapter 8, part 4, see section 297. - "domestic violence" see the Domestic Violence (Family Protection) Act 1989, section 11(1). - "driver" includes rider. - "drug diversion assessment program" means a drug diversion assessment program provided by, or conducted with the approval of, the chief executive (health).